-As we know, Alzheimer’s and dementia are systemically-problematic conditions in that there is still much debate today on how to go about studying the diseases - nevermind actually finding a cure.
-Despite our uncertainty, there is, however, a lot of highly promising research finding its footing on this unknown path of exploration.
-Fantastic progress has been made by healthcare professionals across the board in dealing with memory loss and its dehumanizing effects; patients now have access to the widest range of mental exercises and brain-training material ever produced.
+As we know, Alzheimer’s and dementia are systemically-problematic conditions in that there is still much debate today on the clinical protocol used to study the diseases - nevermind actually finding a cure.
+Despite our uncertainty there is, however, a lot of highly promising clinical research finding its footing on this unknown path of exploration.
+Fantastic progress has been made by healthcare professionals across the board in dealing with memory loss and its dehumanising effects; patients now have access to the widest range of mental exercises and brain-training material ever produced.
 This is all thanks to the health sector’s initiatives being rooted in the needs of our digital age.
-And recent developments at Novo Nordisk suggest that our focus on the brain may only be a part of potential research.
-As the diabetes research institute looks to test their products in the Alzheimer’s market, we consider the possibility that the answer to our problems may be in our blood -specifically, our blood sugar.
+And recent developments at Novo Nordisk suggest that our focus on the brain may only be a part of potential clinical research.
+As the Diabetes Research Institute looks to test their products in the Alzheimer’s market, we consider the possibility that the answer to our problems may be in our blood -specifically, our blood sugar.

 Where’s the link?

 Just as lifestyle choices are pretty accurate predictors of health in later life, those living with diabetes, or those with the same genetics as diabetes’ patients, may be at a higher risk of Alzheimer’s, recent clinical studies suggest.
 It’s been proposed for some time now that Alzheimer’s disease is related to blood glucose levels and, as a result, has been dubbed type 3 diabetes by Diabetes.co.uk.
 Type 1, sometimes referred to as insulin-dependent diabetes, is an autoimmune disease; and while it can have very dangerous results on an immune system, it is not considered a threat to an individual’s mental health.
 It is patients with type 2, experts speculate, that might be at risk.